Are You A Prestige Diver?

 Some of those divers are legitimately prestigious.
 Others are pretenders to the crown: they are prestige seekers.

-What motivates a prestigious diver?
+What motivates a prestige diver?

 There are many motivations that drive divers to pursue higher level, more advanced qualifications and skills.

-There are many reasons why advanced divers are attracted to one agency, or methodology, or equipment brand over another.
+There are many reasons why advanced divers are attracted to one agency, methodology, or equipment brand over another.

 Some divers undertake further training and more ambitious dives because they enjoy challenges.
-And that’s just fine for so long as the challenge they seek is about making themselves a better diver, who is more competent, knowledgeable and skilful.
+And that’s just fine for so long as the challenge they seek is about making themselves a better diver, who is more competent, knowledgeable, and skilful.

 Some divers have a passion for exploration.
 And that’s okay also, for so long as they are exploring progressively.
 For example, if a diver has explored all the local wrecks under 40m/130ft depth, then they are justified in a need to extend their diving capabilities to access new wrecks lying at deeper depths.